 Pan-fried fennel has a gorgeous caramelized crust.
-It’s normally intense anise flavor becomes sweet and mellow.
-Combined with sweet caramelized onions and baby potatoes that have a crisp exterior and light and fluffy soft center.
+Its normally intense anise flavor becomes sweet and mellow.
+Combined with sweet purple onions and baby potatoes that have a crisp exterior and light and fluffy soft center.
 These Pan-Fried Fennel and Potatoes are an amazing side item perfect with any number of entrees.

 I love the flavor of roasted fennel, but in the blistering hot Texas summer, I look for any way to eat well without turning on the oven.
 Pan-fried fennel is the ideal substitute for roasting, quick and easy, a cast-iron skillet produces beautiful caramelization that I actually prefer to roasted fennel.

 Ingredients in my Pan-Fried Fennel recipe

-- Fennel Bulbs: I use ½-1 bulb per serving depending on the size of the fennel bulb.
+- Fennel Bulbs: I use ½-1 bulb per serving depending on the size of the fennel.
 Trim the stems from the fennel bulb and keep them.
 Then cut the bulbs into 4 pieces with the root still intact to hold them together while pan-frying the fennel.
 Reserve the stem and green fronds, the stems can be sliced thinly like celery for salads and the fronds make excellent garnishes.

 - Potatoes: For this photograph, I was lucky to find tiny baby potatoes that were perfectly used whole.
 But sliced potatoes are equally good in this recipe.
 If slicing the potatoes, I prefer a waxy potato with the skin on, red potatoes or Yukon Gold are excellent.

-- Purple Onions: A great addition to the pan-fried fennel bulbs.
+- Purple Onions: A great addition to the pan-fried fennel recipe.
 1/8-1/4-onion per serving depending on the size, sliced through the root to keep the onion intact while pan-frying.

 - Olive oil, Salt, and Pepper: The fennel, potatoes, and red onions don’t need complex seasonings.
 Use a good quality olive oil and pan-fry the fennel slowly over medium-high heat.

 - Par-Boil the Fennel: Gently simmering the fennel and potatoes in well-salted water for 10-minutes prior to pan-frying will ensure they are completely cooked and the flavor of the fennel has mellowed.
 Water for parboiling fennel should contain enough salt so the water tastes like the ocean.